mikem3d/refreshreact/README.md

 ###REACTJS workshop

 ####PART I (10-15mins)(very optimistic estimate on time)
-*Intro
+-Intro
-**Info about refreshmiami and the purpose of the workshop **Info about myself
+  -Info about refreshmiami and the purpose of the workshop **Info about myself
 *What is ReactJS
 **the library